Mount Aconcagua Normal Route Expedition

 • 2 Water bottles or hydrating system CamelBak or similar

-• 1 Stainless steel thermos of one liter or half liter [useful for high camps]
+• 1 Stainless steel thermos of one liter or a half liter [useful for high camps]

 • 4 Hand warmers (for summit day)